Nocksoft/INIFile.cs/README.md

 string value = iniFile.GetValue("section", "key");
 ```

+Please note that sections and keys are not case-sensitive.

 ## Need more information?
-For more information see the official documentation: https://nocksoft.de/tutorials/visual-c-sharp-arbeiten-mit-ini-dateien/
+For more information see the official documentation (german): https://nocksoft.de/tutorials/visual-c-sharp-arbeiten-mit-ini-dateien/